SaiKrishnaDommaraju20/The-Reading-Room/README.md

 Frontend:

-React.js

-React Router for navigation

-Axios for HTTP requests

-Tailwind CSS / Bootstrap (or custom CSS for styling)
+React.js, React Router for navigation, Axios for HTTP requests, Tailwind CSS / Bootstrap (or custom CSS for styling)

 Backend:

-Node.js

-Express.js for RESTful API

-JWT for secure authentication

-bcrypt.js for password hashing

-Multer for image uploads (optional)
+Node.js, Express.js for RESTful API, JWT for secure authentication, bcrypt.js for password hashing, Multer for image uploads (optional)

 Database:

-MongoDB (via MongoDB Atlas or local)

-Mongoose for schema modeling and database interaction
+MongoDB (via MongoDB Atlas or local), Mongoose for schema modeling and database interaction

 Development Tools:

-Git & GitHub for version control
-Visual Studio Code for development
-Nodemon for auto-restart of the server during development
+Git & GitHub for version control, Visual Studio Code for development, Nodemon for auto-restart of the server during development